trailofbits/cargo-unmaintained/README.md

 ## Semantic versioning policy

-We reserve the right to change what data is stored in the cache, as well as how that data is stored, and to consider such changes non-breaking.
+We reserve the right to change the following and to consider such changes non-breaking:

+- what data is stored in the cache, as well as how that data is stored
+- the output produced the experimental `--json` option

 ## License